Current topics

 -

-The assembly pathway of the human mitochondrial ribosome
+Biogenesis of the human mitochondrial ribosome

-- Mitochondrial translation
+- Mitochondrial translation and associated quality control

 Research focus